 Processing and storage of orange

-it can be processed into orange Juice which can be stored in canned or bottled form.
+it can be processed into citrus Juice which can be stored in canned or bottled form.

 PESTS OF ORANGE AND CONTROL METHODS